The point of it...

 To see one of the texts simply select it and double-click (or right-click and choose Show this text).
 When it appears you will again be able to right-click in order to save it as RTF, grey out any < > sections, highlight the positive filters, etc. After highlighting all, we get

 You see the search terms coloured, and to the right a dispersion plot showing where they appear in the text.

 The procedure uses search-terms.
 It doesn't actually understand the text.
 All it can do is give a higher score to the presence of positive terms and reduce the score if negative ones are found.
 Texts about the environment don't necessarily contain the word environment!

 Choosing your relevance filters

 Finally try the relevance filter.
-You can use the corpus sampler again on the filtered texts, reading (some of) them carefully to see how well you're doing.
+You can sample the texts to see how well you're doing.
 Edit the relevance filters to refine them.